 For those who haven’t spent time trying to conceive a baby, you’re probably a lot more familiar with the period part of your cycle than with ovulation.
 If the last time you got an in-depth description of ovulation was high school sex ed, here’s the low-down on what’s going on during this phase.

-Ovulation is the shortest phase, lasting only a day or two out of a cycle that can be between 22 and 35 days.
+Ovulation is the shortest phase, lasting only a day or two out of a cycle that can be between 24 and 35 days (and even longer, for some people).
 The monthly process of ovulation is governed by hormones which relay chemical signals between your brain and your ovaries that let your body know when to release an egg each month.

 During the follicular phase, the phase preceding ovulation, the brain releases follicle-stimulating hormone (FSH) which causes multiple follicles in your ovaries to mature.
 However, toward the end of the follicular phase, in the days right before ovulation, only one follicle fully matures an egg to release into the fallopian tube.
 As this one follicle matures, it begins to produce estradiol, a form of estrogen.
-The estradiol in this mature follicle cues the brain to increase production of luteinizing hormone.
-Luteinizing hormone (LH) in turn cues the follicle to grow bigger in size until it eventually ruptures, releasing the egg into the fallopian tube.
+The estradiol in this mature follicle cues the brain to increase production of luteinizing hormone (LH).
+LH, in turn, cues the follicle to grow bigger in size until it eventually ruptures, releasing the egg into the fallopian tube.
 The other follicles begin to disintegrate.
 As soon as the egg has been released into the fallopian tube, ovulation has begun.

 The act of ovulation transforms the follicle that released an egg into what is called the corpus luteum which is latin for “yellow body.”
 The corpus luteum produces the hormone progesterone.
 Progesterone prepares the body for pregnancy if the egg is fertilized.
 An egg only survives for 12-24 hours and must be fertilized by sperm in this time if a pregnancy is to be achieved.
 Typically fertilization happens in the fallopian tube.
 Then the egg continues its journey down the tube and into the uterus.
 The journey to the uterus takes about 30 hours.
 Once in the uterus, a fertilized egg may implant in the uterine wall.
 This takes 5 or 6 days.
 If implantation occurs, the implanted embryo will begin to produce human chorionic gonadotropin (hCG) and that's what a pregnancy test is going to detect.
 If the egg is not fertilized, it dissolves after about 24 hours.

-Ovulation and Behavior
+Ovulation and behavior